LuxCoreRender/LuxCoreDeps/README.md

 Dependency build can be debugged locally using `nektos/act` (https://github.com/nektos/act).

-In LuxCoreDeps repository, `debug.sh` contains a working example of `act` invokation under Linux.
+`utils/debug.sh` contains a working example of `act`invokation under Linux.

 ## License
 This code is released under Apache 2.0 license.